Sean Lowe Gets Advice From Nick Viall After ‘The Bachelor’: ‘Stick To Parenting’

 This isn’t the first time that Sean Lowe has used his son as part of a joke.
 A few months ago, Lowe called his son dumb after traveling to Colorado.
 And while it was meant as a funny tweet, his parenting was called into question.

 “We’re in Colorado!
 Not that the baby knows any different.
-He’s a baby, he’s dumb,” Sean Lowe previously revealed on social media, according to the Inquisitr, to which people replied to him, “Not cool calling your baby “dumb” great start in life for your “son” #NiceParenting #Disrespectful,” and “I think I’m in the clear.
+He’s a baby, he’s dumb,” Sean Lowe previously revealed on social media, according to the Inquisitr, to which people replied to him, “Not cool calling your baby ‘dumb’ great start in life for your ‘son’ #NiceParenting #Disrespectful” and “I think I’m in the clear.
 He doesn’t check Instagram very often.”

 What do you think of Sean Lowe’s tweets about his son?
 Are you surprised that Nick Viall called him out, asking him to focus on his parenting rather than watching The Bachelor?